theotherstevenc/react-reader-view/readme.md

 Currently, the extension supports web versions of Gmail, Outlook, Yahoo, AOL.
 When enabled, it removes clutter from an email and allows a recipient the ability to change text size, contrast, layout, etc for improved readability.

+> This was inspired by and contains logic from the [EMC project](https://github.com/email-markup-consortium/email-reader-view).

 ## Installation

 ```